richardhj/contao-theme-framework/README.md

 This command will install an opinionated starter theme pack.

-> :information_source: Except for the directory strucure that is predetermined, you are free in the technology you use (Encore, Webpack, Gulp, SASS, plain CSS, …).
+> :information_source: Except for the directory structure that is predetermined, you are free in the technology you use (Encore, Webpack, Gulp, SASS, plain CSS, …).

 ### 2. Write the theme manifest